Simplify Emiratisation Hiring Software for 2026 Quotas

 Emirati candidates routinely report that their applications go into a black hole — that they hear back two weeks later, if at all, and that the process feels like it was designed for someone else.
 Speed is the single biggest competitive lever in this market.
 Companies that respond within 24 hours, schedule a first interview within 72 hours and make decisions within two weeks consistently win against larger, slower competitors.

-Structured interview kits, calibrated scoring rubrics and AI-assisted shortlisting (used to surface candidates, never to reject them) cut time-to-decision by 40–60% in the deployments we have measured.
+Structured interview kits, calibrated scoring rubrics and AI-assisted shortlisting (used to surface candidates, never to reject them) cut time-to-decision substantially in the UAE deployments we have run.
 The compliance benefit is real — auditable, defensible decisions — but the bigger benefit is conversion.
 Faster process means more offers accepted.

 Retention is the other half of the quota